Informed Consent of Human Subjects in Research

 - Are your participants capable of consenting (e.g. minors, adults with diminished capacity)?
 Could they be in situations where consent is challenging because of a lack of autonomy (e.g. prisoners) or because consent could put them at risk?

 - What is your relationship with the participants?
 Could that relationship (or the relationship of anyone on the research study team) make participants feel pressured to participate?
-Do you need to adjust your consent process so that participants can decide freely?
+If the possibility exists, do you need to adjust your consent process so that participants can decide freely? e.g. employer/employee, teacher/student, etc.

 - Will the participants' data be used in areas beyond the research project (e.g. in classrooms, public data sets, or archived in libraries)?
 Do you need to notify participants that their materials will be used elsewhere?